joeatbayes/http-stress-test/README.md

 It will create a executable in your GOPATH directory in bin/httpTest.
 For windows it will be httpTest.exe.
 If GOPATH is set the /tmp then the executable will be written to /tmp/bin/httpTest under Linux or /tmp/bin/httpTest.exe for windows.

-Once you build the executable you can copy it to other computers without the compiler.
+> Once you build the httpTest executable you can copy it to other computers without the compiler.
+It only requires the single executable file.
+>

 HINT: set GOTPATH= your current working directory.
 Or set it to your desired target directory and the go get command will create the executable in bin inside of that directory which is good because you may not have write privileges to the default GOPATH.